PKua007/rampack/doc/observables.md

 )
 ```

-Correlations *S*(*r*) between particles as a function of a generalized distance *r* (defined by `binning` argument).
-It
+Correlations *S*(*r*) between particles as a function of a generalized distance *r* (defined by the `binning` argument).
-is defined as the average of correlation function specified by `function` parameter over all particles with a distance
+It is defined as the average of correlation function specified by `function` parameter over all particles with a
-around *r*.
+distance around *r*.

 * **Arguments**:
   * ***max_r*** <br />
     Maximal distance which is going to be probed.
-The observable range starts at 0 and ends at this number.
+The observable range starts at 0 and ends at this value.
   * ***n_bins*** <br />
     Number of bins to use.
 The more of them, the higher is the resolution of the plot, but the smaller are the statistics
     in the single bin.